Ariz. Admin. Code § R7-2-608 - Early Childhood Education Teaching Certificate

 xi.
 Practicum as described in R7-2-604 serving children birth through preschool;

-xiii.
-Twelve-week capstone experience as described in R7-2-604 children in kindergarten through grade three, which may be completed during the valid period of a teaching intern or student teaching intern certificate.
+xiii.xii.
+Twelve-week capstone experience as described in R7-2-604 in a preschool through grade three classroom, which may be completed during the valid period of an alternative teaching or student teaching intern certificate.
+One year of verified full-time teaching experience in preschool through grade three may be substituted for the capstone experience requirement.
 For individuals seeking dual certification, any capstone experience requirements may be met through separate eight-week capstone experiences in each of the certification areas sought.

 c.
 A valid Fingerprint Clearance Card issued by the Arizona Department of Public Safety;